nkostopoulos/StochasticsLabPublic/README.md

 7) Naive Bayes Classifier (Application in DNS DDoS attack mitigation: the DNS Water Torture Attack use case)
 8) Radial Basis Function (RBF) and Support Vector Machine (SVM)
 9) Decision Trees and Random Forests

+Note: Some of these exercises are taken from online sources.